RocketChat/docs-old/administrator-guides/custom-fields/README.md

 - **field**: This is to be used inside the `modifyRecordField` property.
 This should be the name of the existing field.

+- **public**: This defines the field as visible for other users when looking at a user profile.

+- **private**: This defines the field as private, so only users with the permission `view-full-other-user-info` will be able to see this field when viewing that user profile.

 > Note: Please use `tabs` for indentation, if you use `spaces` for indentation the fields will not work.